top of page

 The noun 'prejudice' has its etymological roots in the Latin word 'praejudicium,' which is a combination of 'prae,' meaning 'before,' and 'judicium,' meaning 'judgment' or 'opinion.'
 In Latin, 'praejudicium' referred to a judgment or opinion formed before the facts were known.
 As the term evolved through Old French and Middle English, it retained its fundamental meaning, describing a preconceived judgment or bias formed without sufficient knowledge, experience, or rational consideration.
 The etymology of 'prejudice' underscores the concept of pre-judging or forming opinions before gaining a complete understanding, highlighting the negative connotations associated with making judgments based on incomplete or biased information.

-Quiz: Find the meaning of the noun prejudice:
+Find the correct meaning of the noun prejudice:

 Try Again!